 - Proficient verbal communication skills

 - Desire to help others

 - Highly analytical, pragmatic and logical

 - Aptitude for languages, including American Sign Language

 - Excellent organizational and time management skills

-Contact the Speech and Hearing Sciences advisor to schedule an appointment to explore your options.
+Contact the Speech, Language and Hearing Sciences advisor to schedule an appointment to explore your options.
 Complete information about the requirements of the major can be found in the College of Arts and Sciences Bulletin.